AGBRAND/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script to print the absolute path name of the current working directory script to display content
+REturns to the home directory